nathanburgess/nathanburgess/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on...
+  - trylido.com
+  - reactive.gg
+- 🌱 I’m currently learning...
+  - German and Japanese (also refreshing my Hebrew)
+- 👯 I’m looking to collaborate on...
+  - reactive.gg (NodeJS, React, GraphQL, Discord.js)
+- 💬 Ask me about ...
+  - Anything tech-related, I love talking technology whether it's something I know a ton about or something that's completely new to me
+- 📫 How to reach me...
+  - nathanburgess@me.com is my primary email for more professional correspondence
+  - atroxrg@gmail.com is my brand email for content related to reactive.gg or Twitch stream
+- 😄 Pronouns: he/him
+- ⚡ Fun facts:
+  - I served six years as a Cryptolinguist in the USAF.
+  - I developed and maintained an enterprise-scale, near-real-time data analytics service in PHP and jQuery back in 2010 for the NSA that was used by over 5,000 deployed troops and commanders.
+The platform helped track IEDs and other militant activity that allowed mission planning to prefer routes with less chances for coalition casualties.
+  - I founded and run a small gaming community with around ~200 active members.
+  - I was the CTO of a political technology startup for 3 years.

 <!--
 **nathanburgess/nathanburgess** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.